wavefrontHQ/docs/pages/doc/integrations_log_data.md

         2016-10-19T22:27:40Z INFO Registry file updated.
 1 states written.
         2016-10-19T22:27:42Z INFO Events sent: 11647

-    In the Wavefront proxy log, there will be log entries indicating it is connected to Filebeat:
+    In the Wavefront proxy log, log entries will indicate that the proxy is connected to Filebeat:

         Nov 21, 2016 11:19:17 AM New filebeat connection